jonathaneeckhout/jdungeon/documentation/skills.md

 `hitbox_shape: PackedVector2Array` > Contains the points to make a polygon to use as a shape for collisions.
 If only one point is defined, the shape will be a circle, using the single Vector2's length as the radius.
 Setting 2 points is currently unsupported, but is planned to perform a raycast from point 0 to point 1.
 Example set (triangle): `hitbox_shape = [Vector2(-10,-5),Vector2(10,-5),Vector2(0,10)]`

 `hitbox_rotate_shape: bool` > This simply makes the shape defined in `hitbox_shape` be rotated to where the character is aiming at, useful for making cones that project away from the player.

+`cast_on_select: bool` > Makes it so when the skill is selected, it is instantly used at the player's current position and then deselected during the same frame.
+For skills that do not need targeting, like "HealSelf"